RSMP Nordic Activity Plan 2025–2026

 A way to certify equipment and systems would make it easier for road authorities to tender and buy equipment and systems with the knowledge that everything is compatible.

 Talk with road authorities and suppliers to understand the need, challenges and opportunities regarding RSMP certification.
+Talk with French partners about their initiative regarding RSMP certification.

 Describe potential scenarios for how certification would be organized and run.
 What partners, funding, etc. would be involved?
 Are there relevant regulations/laws/standardization to observe?